anishtr4/testreadmes/README.md

 You can edit AppIcon in "images.xcassets".
 Open Spotifile.xcworkspace in project navigator open Spotifle "Supporting Files" and open "images.xcassets" there you can find AppIcon and update the required icons according to the given size/aspect ration

-## Configure Salesforce Endpoint RedirectURI And Consumer Key
+## Configure Endpoint RedirectURI And Consumer Key

 You can configure some of Create React Native App's behavior using environment variables.